lukin-io/sesharim.github.io/_posts/2025-12-04-dry-rb-integration-rails-api.md

 **2. Indirection**
 - Types defined in one place, used in another
 - Following data flow requires understanding container
-- Debugging may span multiple abstractions
+- Events may be handled far from where they're published

 **3. Overhead for Simple Cases**
 ```ruby